PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-17 07:53:30
+Last updated: 2024-04-17 07:54:05
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister